KUAS-ubicomp-lab/GlucoPatrol/README.md

-# NICGM-BIL
+# NICGM-FL
-Non-invasive Continuous Glucose Monitoring using the BigIdeasLab dataset
+Ensemble-based Non-invasive Continuous Glucose Monitoring using the BigIdeasLab dataset